About our analysis

 Quintiles

-We use quintiles in all maps.
+We use quintiles in the maps for some of our individual indicators only.
 A quintile represents a fifth (20%) of the population.
 This is calculated by ordering the regions from lowest to highest values (usually percentages) and then dividing them into 5 groups of equal size – such as from 1 (lowest) to 5 (highest).
 Each group is called a quintile.

 The data shown in our maps is purely descriptive and we are not yet in a position to claim any causal effects of regions on outcomes.
 Because these statistics are based on sample surveys, they are affected by sampling error.